10-minute Emacs for Clojure

 - Emacs is fairly easy to get started with (see brief tutorial below), and is very forgiving.

-- Once you install its “clojure-mode” (described below), it then will know all about Clojure, and will nicely indent and syntax-highlight source code for you.
+- Once you install its “clojure-mode” (described below), it then will know all about Clojure, and will nicely indent and syntax-highlight Clojure source code for you.

 - There are many Emacs users in the Clojure community, so it’s well-supported.